 Annually, termites cost U.S. property owners billions of dollars in damage.
 Termites eat cellulose which is found in wood; the material our homes are framed with.
 They will work through many other substances such as brick, plaster and metal siding to get to this wood.
 Termites don’t just infest homes; they also hungrily attack commercial properties too.
-Preventive Pest Control offers a highly effective termite control program and recommends and believes it is in the best interest of every property owner to have a professional termite inspection every year.
+Houston Pest Control offers a highly effective termite control program and recommends and believes it is in the best interest of every property owner to have a professional termite inspection every year.

 Now Offering Sentricon System.

 Termite damage does not happen overnight; it happens steadily over time and is often unseen.
 Unfortunately, by the time most people see termite damage, a termite colony has been living and eating the wood in the framing structure of the home for quite some time.
 As we can’t see the framing of the building, most people are blinded to termite infestations and the costly damage they are causing.

 Thorough Termite Inspections

 Since termites can live in a structure without being easily detected, homeowners need to have their property inspected on a regular basis to catch termite problems early before they develop.
 The pest and termite control solutions from Houston Pest Control efficiently inspects your property while identifying any threats that could allow termites to penetrate your building and begin to build out their ruinous colony.
 Call to schedule your termite inspection today!